nishantpainter/articles/programming-paradigms/structured-programming.md

 ### Advantages and Disadvantages

 Structure programming improves readability and maintainability of programs.
 It provides modularity and re-usability by making use of functions and subroutines.
 Improves design and productivity during the development phase.

+Since the structure program adheres to strict discipline, a small change will have to be propagated to many parts of the program.
+It uses a large amount of memory to execute calling procedures, subroutines and functions and to maintain the information using system resources.